fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2024-08-18】[yolain / ComfyUI\-Yolain\-Workflows](https://github.com/yolain/ComfyUI-Yolain-Workflows) - Some awesome comfyui workflows in here, and they are built using the comfyui\-easy\-use node package
 * 【2024-08-17】[base\-org / brand\-kit](https://github.com/base-org/brand-kit) - Brand guide and logos for the Base brand
 * 【2024-08-10】[joebew42 / study\-path](https://github.com/joebew42/study-path) - An organized learning path on Clean Code, Test\-Driven Development, Legacy Code, Refactoring, Domain\-Driven Design and Microservice Architecture
 * 【2024-08-09】[microsoft / powerbi\-desktop\-samples](https://github.com/microsoft/powerbi-desktop-samples) - Power BI Desktop sample files for the monthly release  Here you can find the PBIX files used in the monthly release videos